 To enable or disable the extension

-- Click the Toggle SentryOne Plan Explorer link in the toolbar:
+- Click the SentryOne Plan Explorer element in the status bar:

-- Or press Ctrl/⌘+Shift+P and find Toggle SentryOne Plan Explorer:
+- Or press Shift+Ctrl/⌘+P and find Toggle SentryOne Plan Explorer:

 To collect an execution plan